Your vision is measured by your eyesight prescription.

 Using Lasik eye surgery, the curve of your cornea is made flatter.
 This alters the path of the light so that it hits your retina directly correcting your vision.

-If you suffer with severe short sightedness (your prescription is over -10.0) then laser eye surgery will not be able to help.
+If you suffer from severe short-sightedness (your prescription is over -10.0) then laser eye surgery will not be able to help.

 Long Sightedness – Hyperopia